drichards211/revuer/README.md

   * [ ] Add CSS Grid layout to movie results pages, 3 columns maximum.
   * [X] Import finalized movie-canister image for addMovie() page.
   * [X] Allow canister image to rotate 90 degrees clockwise on phone portrait mode.
+        -- No longer necessary.
+Image is now symmetrical.
-  * [ ] Center and resize the movie search form onto the aforementioned movie-canister image.
+  * [X] Center and resize the movie search form onto the aforementioned movie-canister image.
   * [ ] Prepare high-resolution background 'theater' image from Blender object and replace low-res placeholder.
   * [ ] Style the 'Yes' and 'No' buttons.
   * [ ] Style the 'sign-up' and 'log-in' forms.